AI4Bharat/indicnlp_catalog/README.md

 - [pyiwn](https://github.com/riteshpanjwani/pyiwn): Python Interface to IndoWordNet
 - [Indic-OCR](https://indic-ocr.github.io/) : OCR for Indic Scripts
 - [CLTK](https://github.com/cltk/cltk/tree/master/cltk): Toolkit for many of the world's classical languages.
 Support for Sanskrit.
 Some parts of the Sanskrit library are forked from the Indic NLP Library.
+- [iNLTK](https://github.com/goru001/inltk): iNLTK aims to provide out of the box support for various NLP tasks that an application developer might need for Indic languages.

 ## <a name='TextCorpora'></a>Text Corpora